Pimlico: Early history and origin of name

 In the sixteenth and seventeenth centuries, the Manor of Ebury was divided up and leased by the Crown to servants or favourites.
-In 1623, James I sold the freehold of Ebury for £1,151 and 15 shillings.
+In 1623, King James I sold the freehold of Ebury for £1,151 and 15 shillings.
 (Note: £1,151.75, about £ in 2021, indexed by retail price inflation.
 Property price inflation has been considerably greater.)
-The land was sold on several more times, until it came into the hands of heiress Mary Davies in 1666.
+The land was sold several more times until it came into the hands of heiress Mary Davies in 1666.

 Mary's dowry not only included "The Five Fields" of modern-day Pimlico and Belgravia, but also most of what is now Mayfair and Knightsbridge.
-Understandably, she was much pursued but in 1677, at the age of twelve, married Sir Thomas Grosvenor, 3rd Baronet.
-The Grosvenors were a family of Norman descent long seated at Eaton Hall in Cheshire who, until this auspicious marriage, were of but local consequence in their native county of Cheshire.
-Through the development and good management of this land the Grosvenors acquired enormous wealth.
+Understandably, she was much pursued, but in 1677, at the age of twelve, she married Sir Thomas Grosvenor, 3rd Baronet.
+The Grosvenors were a family of Norman descent, long seated at Eaton Hall in Cheshire who, until this auspicious marriage, were of but local consequence in their native county of Cheshire.
+Through the development and good management of this land, the Grosvenors acquired enormous wealth.